doruirimescu/papers/control-management/readme.md

 Cascade control system
 Try to create a storyline: The investment starts with 100 million.
 The customer is requesting a product with this feature.
 Then, there are 10 developers doing.
 The product owner's function is like switching/multiplexing.
 Eventually we will know what to do first.

+Storyline with tangible signals to be controlled.
+Simple enough.
+Let's start with management for example:
+- Take management control system (executive): make the loop profit target, management, users

+- Between product owner and developers

+TODO:
+CREATE A STORYLINE, first to express everything in words FIND OUT WHAT YOU WANT TO CONTROL, SIGNAL VARIABLES.
+DUMMY 1-2 VALUE.
+When we have POC, we can use this for example in estimating volume yearly sales.
+We need to control all the variables for estimation.